the episode

 Kimberly Faith: Well, this is a special podcast.
 Mom, you’re kind of in charge.

-John McLarty: No way.
-She was talking about how excited she was.
+John McLarty: She was talking about how excited she was.

-Lynn McLarty: I don’t wanna be in charge of anything anymore.
+Lynn McLarty: I don’t want to be in charge of anything anymore.

-Lynn McLarty: get me over it.
+Lynn McLarty: Yeah, don’t get me over it.
 It’s barely there.

 Kimberly Faith: But when I was reading this article, I thought what a great spiritual application.
 So, first of all, mom, what’s your biggest secret to you being such a super ager where you’re just, you’re not sitting in a rocking chair at home.
-You’re not that there’s anything wrong with that, but you’re acting.
+Not that there’s anything wrong with that, but you’re acting

 Lynn McLarty: That would be boring.
-I my just serving God is keeps you young because you have a ministry.
-You’re you’re thinking about others and not yourself.
+Just serving God keeps you young because you have a ministry.
+You’re thinking about others and not yourself.
 And I think that’s important to just be other focused rather than self focused and all your aches and pains and grumping about stuff.
 So serving God, staying close to the Lord, and I really can’t imagine life at 80 without the Lord.

 John McLarty: And we think of you being forever young.

-Lynn McLarty: That’s really all that’s important is where somebody’s gonna spend their eternity.
-So we’ve been given such a great purpose in life that I think if if you don’t know the Lord when you reach 80, there’s no purpose to keep going.
+Lynn McLarty: That’s really all that’s important is where somebody’s going to spend their eternity.
+So we’ve been given such a great purpose in life that I think if you don’t know the Lord when you reach 80, there’s no purpose to keep going.

 Kimberly Faith: That makes a lot of sense.

-Lynn McLarty: Goal.
-Right.
-So, you know, a lot of people in eighties just give up and think, well, you know, I could just sit back on a couch and
+Lynn McLarty: So, you know, a lot of people in eighties just give up and think, well, you know, I could just sit back on a couch and

 Kimberly Faith: Watch TV.

 Lynn McLarty: Watch TV.
-But there there’s a there’s people all around us that need Jesus.
+But there’s people all around us that need Jesus.

 Kimberly Faith: Right.